-There is a long history of shareholder efforts to improve corporations' practices, particularly relating to ESG criteria.
-The Impact Management Project describes how impact investors can "engage actively," using their "expertise, networks, and influence to improve the environmental/societal performance of businesses.
+Investors have contributed to such campaigns by divesting or refusing to invest and through shareholder engagement.
+With respect to the last of these, the Impact Management Project describes how impact investors can "engage actively," using their "expertise, networks, and influence to improve the environmental/societal performance of businesses.
 Engagement can include a wide spectrum of approaches-from dialogue with companies to creation of industry standards to investors' taking board seats and using their own team or consultants to provide hands-on management support (as often seen in private equity).
-This strategy should involve, at a minimum, significant proactive efforts to improve impact."95
+This strategy should involve, at a minimum, significant proactive efforts to improve impact."98 Besides occasional signal successes, such as a resolution requiring ExxonMobil to disclose the impact99 of climate change on its business, shareholder engagement may cause companies to improve their ESG behaviors even in the absence of successful resolutions.100 Some organizations, like Ceres, 101 and asset managers, like Trillium, 102 systematically engage in shareholder engagement.